josephcooley/server-setup/README.md

 Script for setting up a Ubuntu server with TrueNAS storage mounts and Docker container management.

-### `setup-server.sh` - Complete Server Setup (Legacy)
+### `setup-server.sh` - Complete Hermes Server Setup

 **What it does:**
-Combines all functionality from mount NFS shares and install docker and dockge
+Combines all functionality hermes and install docker and dockge

 **Usage:**
 ```bash